 - Signed by an authorized agent of the government agency providing the letter of support.

 Applicants are eligible to reapply if they have fully completed their grant requirements, including, but not limited to, submitting their final grant report with all required attachments (photos, final budget, expense reports, etc.).
-Applicants cannot submit a new application for 2022 if it is a continuation of an already funded project.
+Applicants cannot submit a new application for 2023 if it is a continuation of an already funded project.
 Preference will be given to projects that have not previously received funding.
 To that end, past grantees will not be eligible if they have won grants in the last two of three or the last three of four cycles that they were eligible for.
 For example, if an applicant had won grants in 2017, 2019, 2021 and 2022, they would not be eligible for this year’s cycle.
 The year, immediately following a grant award is not considered an eligible cycle for a grantee because of the 18 months given to grantees to complete their final report.

 Yes!
 Non-profit organizations are now eligible with a letter of support from their township, county, park district, conservation district, forest preserve district, or municipality-including municipal entities such as their water reclamation district.
 Please see the Eligibility question above, “What is needed for a letter of support.”